Posts by Tags

 Published:

-If you are a scientist who uses code in your research, you might have experienced the following scenario.
-You wrote some code, let’s say in directory my_code/, or GitHub repository https://github.com/my_user/my_code.
-You use this code in a certain project and analyses are currently working.
-Then, you have the idea of modifying my_code, for example, to add a new feature required by a new project.
-However, the new modified code might (and probably will) break the old project.
+If you are a scientist programming for your research, you probably experienced the following.
+You wrote some code, in a directory my_code/, or GitHub repository https://github.com/my_user/my_code.
+You use this code in a project, and analyses are working.
+Then, you modify your software to add a new feature, required by a new project or analysis.
+However, the new modified code might (and probably will) break the original analysis.

 Machine Learning